 Principal usefulness of diseases notification and surveillance notification reports and epidemiological investigation findings (Oyewale, 2002).
-Uses of notification include;
+Uses of The second secon notification include;

 Includes:

 Detecting an impending epidemic and taking preventive/control measures; use of data for planning, evaluation and determining effectiveness of control programmes (Oyediran et. al 1999).
 In Nigeria, Oyewole documented that there is a discrepancy between official